Chop Chop: Byzantine Atomic Broadcast to the Network Limit: Introduction

-When deployed globally, seminal \broadcast implementations, such as \bftsmart~\cite{bft-smart-dsn14} and \hotstuff~\cite{hotstuff-podc19}, fail to stretch past a few thousand messages per second, three orders of magnitude short of the millions of requests per second collectively handled by the Internet's largest, centralized services (\cref{fig:motivation}).
-Pushing \broadcast into the tens of millions of messages per second seems a necessary stepping stone towards planetary-scale, decentralized computation.
+When deployed globally, seminal \broadcast implementations, such as \bftsmart~\cite{bft-smart-dsn14} and \hotstuff~\cite{hotstuff-podc19}, can deliver a few thousand messages per second, three orders of magnitude short of the millions of requests per second collectively handled by the Internet's largest, centralized services (\cref{fig:motivation}).
+Pushing \broadcast's throughput into the tens of millions of messages per second seems a necessary stepping stone towards achieving an Internet-scale computer.

 \paragraph{Towards line rate.}